Mwags24/Brevolium_Notebook/_posts/2020-6-11-Paper_Draft.md

 This research is working off of research by Carlos that is similarly comparing symbiont species based on depth.
-The previous paper however still considered the symbiont to fall under the denious symbiodinium. this research is also using a population genomic approach coupled with phylogenetics/ the functional analysis of SNPs under selection to determine what traits may contribute to the difference in species.
+The previous paper however still considered the symbiont to fall under the genus symbiodinium. this research is also using a population genomic approach coupled with phylogenetics/ the functional analysis of SNPs under selection to determine what traits may contribute to the difference in species.